bologer/anycomment.io/readme.txt

 * GitHub
 * and more to be added

-Dark for light background websites, where as light for dark background ones.
+Dark & light themes available.

-AnyComment stands for simplicity, so default comment have very simple user interface, it is up to you what features to have.
+AnyComment stands for simplicity, so comments have very simple user interface, it is up to you what other features to add.

 Ps.
 Comment will be actively supported.
-We would like to have your opinions on what is good and what could be improved.
-Thank you for sharing love with us!
+We would like to have your opinion on what could be improved or fixed.
+Thank you for using it!

 = Can I contribute? =

 Yes!
 Join our [GitHub repository](https://github.com/bologer/anycomment.io) :)

-= Major features of AnyComment =
+= Features =
-* Social network authorization via Facebook, VK, Twitter or Google
+* Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki or GitHub
-* Currently translated in two languages: English, Russian
+* Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
 * Blazing-fast AJAX way of sending comments
 * Simple & informative dashboard with graphs to display number of comments over number of active user per certain period & most active commenting users
 * Comments do no inherit any of the currently active theme styles.
 Meaning that comments will not be broken by styles you have.
+* Get latest plugin update news directly in the dashboard, don't miss a thing
 * Integration with [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/), to specify customized avatars
 * All comments stored in your own database.
 We do not create extra tables for these reasons.
 We reuse native comment's table, so all of the default WordPress functionality comes out of the box.

-= Todo features =
+= TODO features =
 * Option: customization of comment styles
-* Option: add option to specify default number of comments loaded
-* Option: add option to specify number of comments loaded per page
 * Option: add option to load comments when user scrolls to it, save some loading time
 * Option: add option to define whether new comments will be added automatically or will be required to be moderated first
 * Option: add option to allow guests to leave comments